 Colectivos can also take you to the main big-box supermarkets in town, or you can take buses to get around.
 The buses also of course go out of town to other places, such as nearby Ixtapa, the marina in Ixtapa, and other beaches on the coast like Playa Linda and Playa Quieta a few miles away from Zihuatanejo.

-When the Mexican government developed the area for tourism, the population exploded but services didn’t keep up.
-Some years, some beaches closed because of sewage in the bay.
-However: that has not happened this year or last year, to my limited knowledge.
-Still, it’s rainy season and I can see the bay looks a little murky along the shore, so I generally don’t swim in the bay (although I have taken a dip in Playa la Ropa – which is a little bit away from the municipal beach).
+During our visit, the bay looked a little murky along the shore, so I generally didn’t swim in the bay (although I did dip into the water Playa la Ropa – which is a little bit away from the municipal beach).
 That’s just my personal preference – I have seen some people in the municipal beach.

 Zihuatanejo has everything you can think of that you might need to live – from dentists and doctors to gyms and florists.
 In fact, it seems like there are florists on nearly every block and the flowers smell amazing when you walk by.
+Flowers give your chakras good energy, according to ancient Buddhist and Hindu teachings.

 🙂